 The VIPER Research Experience

 Penn has a strong commitment to undergraduate research.
-Each VIPER class will take a common freshman seminar (VIPR120, spring semester of freshman year, and VIPR121, fall semester of sophomore year).
+Each VIPER class will take a common first-year seminar (VIPR120, spring semester of first year, and VIPR121, fall semester of sophomore year).
 This course introduces students to current energy research topics, the challenges and techniques involved with conducting research, and strategies for reading and writing technical papers and research proposals.
 Students will also be paired with research mentors in this course.

 Ideally, students work continuously in a Penn science or engineering lab for 2-3 years, and by graduation have brought a research project to fruition, resulting in the student as a co-author on a research paper in a peer-reviewed journal.
 Students also do a senior design project in their engineering major.
-For key details on the structure of the VIPER research experience at Penn, see this page.